webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-real-time-networking.md

 ### Selective Acknowledgments
 Selective Acknowledgments is an improvement upon Acknowledgments.
 A Receiver can send a `SACK` that acknowledgment multiple packets and notifies the sender of gaps.
 Now the sender will get a `SACK` for 4 and 7.
-It the knows it needs to re-send 5 and 6.
+It then knows it needs to re-send 5 and 6.

 ### Negative Acknowledgments
 Negative Acknowledgments solve the problem the opposite way.
 Instead of notifying the sender what it has received, the receiver notifies the sender what has been lost.
 In our case a `NACK` will be sent for packets 5 and 6.
 The sender only knows packets the receiver wishes to have sent again.

 ### Forward Error Correction
 Forward Error Correction fixes packet loss pre-emptively.
-The sender sends redundant data, meaning a lost packet doesn't effect the final stream.
+The sender sends redundant data, meaning a lost packet doesn't affect the final stream.
 One popular algorithm for this is Reed–Solomon error correction.

 This reduces the latency/complexity of sending and handling Acknowledgments.
 Forward Error Correction is a waste of bandwidth if the network you are in has zero loss.